saucelabs/sauce-school/codelabs/Module2_TestRunner.md

 <!-- ------------------------ -->
-## 2.04 Test a Local App With Sauce VMs
+## 2.04 Test a Local App With Sauce Labs
 Duration: 0:01:00

-Cypress on Sauce with Testrunner Toolkit allows you to perform tests on an app that you have on your local machine or other non-public environment, then test it against the wide variety of devices available on Sauce Labs.
+Cypress on Sauce with Testrunner Toolkit allows you to perform tests on an app that you have on your local machine (or other non-public environments), then test it against the wide variety of devices available on Sauce Labs.

 in this example, we will be downloading the Swag Labs web app, and running it locally.

 ### Download Swag Labs (Optional)

 If you would like to follow along, download or fork the [example web app](https://github.com/saucelabs/sample-app-web).
 You can follow the [ReadMe](https://github.com/saucelabs/sample-app-web) and get it running locally.
 The basic steps are:
-* Fork or download a copy ofs the Project
+* Fork or download a copy of the project
 * Use `npm install` to install dependencies
 * Start the app with `npm run start`